junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

   The only hintable Adventuring Gears are the ones that lock progression and the Gale Feather
   - *Castaway Hints*: Hints the Region where you will find a mentioned Castaway.
   - *Foolish Location Hints*: Hints a region where you will not find any progression items.

+**Customize Starting Characters**: Lets the player set which starting characters they're allowed to get.
+Setting only one in the pool guarantees that is the starting character.

 ## New Progression Items
 The randomizer features a variety of new progression items that are meant to take story gated events and turn them into item gated events to improve the overall experience of the rando.